AndyZhaoly/cs207-FinalProject/docs/milestone1.tex.md

 ### 4.3 Software test suite

-- The test suite will will be placed in the test directory. `Travis CI` will be used for continous integration testing. `Codecov` will be used for code coverage testing.
+- The test suite will will be placed in the test directory. `TravisCI` will be used for continous integration testing. `Codecov` will be used for code coverage testing.

 ### 4.4 Software Distribution